27 Peaceful Things to Do in Vancouver in May (From a Local Who Skips the Crowds Too)

 - Parking: Free parking at Buntzen Lake Recreation Area.

 Located in West Vancouver, the Cypress Falls trail takes you through old-growth forests to two stunning waterfalls.
-The short distance makes it accessible for families and casual hikers.
+The short distance makes it accessible for families and casual hikers who can enjoy the lower and upper falls.

 - Length: 3 km round trip